jithyan/blog/_posts/avoiding-memoization.md

 ### Wrap Up

+I do want to emphasize though, that the optimizations I've mentioned above _could_ make your code a little harder to read.
+In a lot of application code, readability and maintainability are higher concerns than performance.
+Libraries on the other hand need to emphasize on having more performant code.

+So ideally, you'd use these optimizations when you need to, and not simply for the sake of "performance".

+And now below, I will summarize everything we've learnt in this entire series.

-When we want to create stable references, we can:
+**When we want to create stable references, we can:**

 1. Define objects and functions outside of a component, if they don't rely on variables defined in the component itself.
 2. If they do depend on variables defined in the component, we can use `useCallback` and `useMemo`.
 3. If they depend on variables defined in the component that are already stable, we can use `useRef` instead.

-When we want to prevent redundant expensive computations on re-render, we can:
+**When we want to prevent redundant expensive computations on re-render, we can:**

-1. Pass an initialization function to `useState`, if the result of the computation needs to be part of the component state.
+1. Pass an initialization function to `useState` or `useReducer`, if the result of the computation needs to be part of the component state.
 2. Use `useMemo`.

-When we want to minimize redundant renders of a component, we can:
+**When we want to minimize redundant renders of a component, we can:**

 1. Use `React.memo` so that a component will only re-render if its props change.
 2. Reorganize the component tree, so that state changes are localized to components who consume that state.